rachel-moonrocks/blog-site-2/content/blog/2017-03-31-var-vs-let/index.md

   console.log(x); // ’This is my value’;
 }
 ```
-<h4>but por que let?</h4>
+<h4>But porque let?</h4>
 but why let?

-*let* lets us keep code a bit simpler, this is illustrated by taking a look at this loop.
+*let* lets us keep code a bit simpler, this is illustrated by taking a look at this loop:
-when we use *var* to declare variables, we need to enclose function calls in an *IIFE*.
-This closure allows us to maintain access to the changing variable i on each iteration of the loop when the function is finally invoked.

 ```
 for (var i=0; i < 3; i++){
   setTimeout(function(){